JeremyTheModernist/mongo-auth-nextjs/README.md

 # Next.js with MongoDB Auth

-This is a sample project that uses Next JS and MongoDB to create users.
+This is a sample project that uses Next.js and MongoDB to create users.
 This project illustrates how to use JWT cookies to authorize user access to protected routes.

 ### The backend contains 3 API routes: